sophiahuangg/redditbot/README.md

 # Overview

 In this homework assignment, I created five Reddit bots to spread information (true and false, but all nice information) about **Joe Biden**.
 I worked with madlibs to generate texts about Biden.
 I learned how to use the PRAW library.
-The link to the homework assignment guidelines can be found [here!](https://github.com/mikeizbicki/cmc-csci040/tree/2021fall/hw_04)

 ### Bot Names

 My bot names are as follows: